szwacz/fs-jetpack/README.md

 All asynchronous methods are promise based, and are using [Q library](https://github.com/kriskowal/q) for that purpose.

 Commonly used naming convention in node world is reversed in this library.
 Asynchronous methods are those with "Async" suffix, all methods without "Async" in name are synchronous.
-Reason behind this is that it gives very nice look to blocking api, and promise based non-blocking code is verbose anyway, so one more word is not much of a difference.
-Also with this approach all methods without word "Async" are synchronous so you can very easily distinguish between them.
+Reason behind this is that it gives very nice look to blocking API, and promise based non-blocking code is verbose anyway, so one more word is not much of a difference.
+Also with this approach all methods without word "Async" are synchronous so you can very easily distinguish one from another.

-**Index:**
+**Index**
 * <a href="#cwdpath">cwd([path])</a>
 * <a href="#copyfrom-to-options">copy(from, to, [options])</a>
 * <a href="#copyasyncfrom-to-options">copyAsync(from, to, [options])</a>